aditya17dot/Photoshop/README.md

-# new phtography page
+# New phtography page
 mini project of css